 At What Temperature Should AUX Heating Come On?

 Heat pumps use refrigerants and heat exchangers to extract heat from the outside air, even in cold weather.
-However, below 30 degrees, they lose a lot of their efficiency and need assistance to keep up with demand from the thermostat.
+However, below 30 degrees, they lose much of their efficiency and need assistance to keep up with demand from the thermostat.

 So, what temperature will Aux heat turn on?
-The heat pump will engage the aux heat automatically when the outside air temperature is below 30°F. The heat pump will also use emergency auxiliary heat in heat mode if the thermostat raises the temperature more the 2°F.
+The heat pump will engage the aux heat automatically when the outside air temperature is below 30°F. The heat pump will also use emergency auxiliary heat in heat mode if the thermostat raises the temperature above 2°F.

-For example, if the outside temperature is 40°F, and the indoor thermostat reads 67°F, setting the thermostat is 74°F would engage the aux heat to assist in meeting the desired temperature of 74°F as quickly as possible.
-The heat pump will use emergency heat to help achieve a comfortable temperature as quickly as possible in heating mode.
+For example, if the outside temperature is 40°F, and the indoor thermostat reads 67°F, setting the thermostat to 74°F would engage the aux heat to assist in meeting the desired temperature of 74°F as quickly as possible.
+The heat pump will use emergency heat to help achieve a comfortable temperature as soon as possible in heating mode.

 Because heat pumps use the air from outside, they often require help heating your house when the weather is freezing.
 As a result of this trait, AUX heat kicks on in low temperatures.
-To understand the best temperature for AUX heat, you must first know how it works.
+You must first know how it works to understand the best temperature for AUX heat.

 What Is AUX Heat?